prisma/prisma-examples/optimize/optimize-select-returning-all/README.md

-# Prisma Optimize Usage Example: Applying the "Excessive number of rows returned" Recommendation
+# Prisma Optimize Example: Applying the recommendation to avoid over-fetching

-This repository demonstrates how to use [Prisma Optimize](https://pris.ly/optimize) to improve query performance using the "Excessive number of rows returned" recommendation.
+This repository demonstrates how to use [Prisma Optimize](https://pris.ly/optimize) to improve query performance using the `SELECT/RETURNING *` recommendation and avoiding over-fetching of data.

 ## Prerequisites